 Q: Why are the fees increasing?

-A: The national annual membership fee is increasing by $6, about 50 cents per month because the costs associated with Scouting, including the cost of liability insurance, continue to increase and the organization is not able to subsidize the increased costs as it had in the past.
+A: The national annual membership fee is increasing by $5, less than 50 cents per month because organization is not able to subsidize the increased costs as it had in the past.

 Q: When will this increase take effect?